I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-writemsr.md

 <p>None</p>

 ## -remarks
 <p>For a WdbgExts extension, include wdbgexts.h.
 For a DbgEng extension, include wdbgexts.h before dbgeng.h.
 See <a href="https://msdn.microsoft.com/library/windows/hardware/ff561480">Writing DbgEng Extension Code</a> for details.</p>

-<p>For a WdbgExts extension, include wdbgexts.h.
-For a DbgEng extension, include wdbgexts.h before dbgeng.h.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff561480">Writing DbgEng Extension Code</a> for details.</p>

 ## -requirements